8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 - Best for: Readers who value privacy and simplicity over feature depth, and don't mind a small subscription

-4. The Old Reader — Best Simple & Familiar Free RSS Reader
+4. The Old Reader — Best Simple, Google Reader-Style Feed

-The Old Reader launched in 2012 specifically to recreate the Google Reader experience after its closure.
-If you used Google Reader before 2013 and liked its straightforward chronological feed, The Old Reader will feel immediately familiar.
+Launched in 2012 specifically to recreate the Google Reader experience after its closure, The Old Reader will feel immediately familiar if you used Google Reader before 2013.
 The interface is deliberately plain — no algorithmic sorting, no discovery recommendations, just your feeds in order.

 The free tier supports 100 feeds (matching Feedly) with no expiration on article history.
 A Pro plan at $3/month removes ads, increases feed limits, and adds team sharing features.
 For individual users who want a no-frills, free-forever option with reliable uptime, The Old Reader is solid and refreshingly uncomplicated.